5.2.0WordPress eCards Update: Gutenberg and Columns

 🌟 What customers are saying

 ⭐⭐⭐⭐⭐ This is the most awesome plugin I have used in a long time.
 My site funeral.com incorporated this into the site to allow users to send eCards to the bereaved.
-It’s Perfect, well thought out and works perfectly.
+It’s perfect, well-thought-out and works perfectly.
 Highly recommended and worth every penny.
-One can sell their eCards also which at this time we are experimenting with the free version.
+One can sell their eCards also, which at this time we are experimenting with the free version.

 ⭐⭐⭐⭐⭐ An excellent plugin and the customer support is superb.
 Any question I have had has been answered promptly and completely.
 Very happy!

-⭐⭐⭐⭐⭐ Installed this plugin on a charity’s website and it’s working nicely.
+⭐⭐⭐⭐⭐ Installed this plugin on a charity’s website, and it’s working nicely.
 Features are pretty much what I’d expect.
 Glad it’s not overloaded with settings.
-It does seems improved, compared to an earlier version I tested a year or two ago.
+It does seem improved, compared to an earlier version I tested a year or two ago.
 It’s a really important tool for us, because last Christmas we made ~£600 from donations by people clicking a link in e-cards.
 This year we’re aiming for over £1,000.